christianhujer/XSlides/README.md

   - `[label](link)` for hyperlink with label
   - `~~~~` for source code
   - nested lists for `-` or `*`
+  - emojis for `:)` and so on (with option to disable and automatically disabled inside code and pre)

 - Deal with missing copyright information
 - Testing with Selenium